JunhaoW3/tp/docs/UserGuide.md

 * Unarchives the client at the specified `CLIENT_INDEX`
 * `CLIENT_INDEX` refers to the index number of the client shown in the archived clients list.
-* Only one client can be unarchived at a time.
+* You can only unarchive one client at a time.

 Examples: